-- (24) WEB PAGE.
-A location that has a single uniform resource locator or other single location with respect to the Internet. - Section 3. (a) A person who acts without authority or who exceeds authorization of use commits the crime of computer tampering by knowingly: - (1) Accessing and altering, damaging, or destroying any computer, computer system, or computer network. - (2) Altering, damaging, deleting, or destroying computer programs or data. - (3) Disclosing, using, controlling, or taking computer programs, data, or supporting documentation residing in, or existing internal or external to, a computer, computer system, or network. - 22 (4) Directly or indirectly introducing a computer 23 contaminator or a virus into any computer, computer system, or 24 network.
+1 (24) WEB PAGE.
+A location that has a single uniform 2 resource locator or other single location with respect to the 3 Internet.

-(5) Disrupting or causing the disruption of a computer, computer system, or network services or denying or causing the denial of computer or network services to any authorized user of a computer, computer system, or network.
+- Section 3. (a) A person who acts without authority or who exceeds authorization of use commits the crime of computer tampering by knowingly or recklessly: - (1) Accessing, altering, damaging, or destroying any computer, computer system, or computer network. - (2) Altering, damaging, deleting, or destroying computer programs or data. - (3) Disclosing, using, controlling, or taking computer programs, data, or supporting documentation residing in, or existing internal or external to, a computer, computer system, or network. - (4) Directly or indirectly introducing a computer contaminator or a virus into any computer, computer system, or network. - (5) Disrupting or causing the disruption of a computer, computer system, or network services or denying or causing the denial of computer or network services to any authorized user of a computer, computer system, or network. - (6) Preventing a computer user from exiting a site, computer system, or network-connected location in order to compel the user's computer to continue communicating with, connecting to, or displaying the content of the service, site, or system.

-- (6) Preventing a computer user from exiting a site, computer system, or network-connected location in order to compel the user's computer to continue communicating with, connecting to, or displaying the content of the service, site, or system. - (7) Obtaining any information that is required by law to be kept confidential or any records that are not public records by accessing any computer, computer system, or network that is operated by this state, a political subdivision of this state, or a medical institution. - (8) Giving a password, identifying code, personal identification number, debit card number, bank account number, or other confidential information about a computer security system to another person without the consent of the person using the computer security system to restrict access to a computer, computer network, computer system, or data. - (b) (1) Except as otherwise provided in this subsection, the offense of computer tampering is a Class A misdemeanor, punishable as provided by law.
-Subsection (a) does not apply to any acts which are committed by a person within the scope of his or her lawful employment.
-For purposes of this section, a person acts within the scope of his of her employment when he or she performs acts which are reasonably necessary to the performance of his or her work assignment.
+(7) Obtaining any information that is required by law to be kept confidential or any records that are not public records by accessing any computer, computer system, or network that is operated by this state, a political subdivision of this state, or a medical institution.

-- (2) If the actor's intent is to commit an unlawful act or obtain a benefit, or defraud or harm another, the offense is a Class C felony, punishable as provided by law. - (3) If any violation results in a victim expenditure of greater than two thousand five hundred dollars (\$2,500), or if the actor's intent is to obtain a benefit, commit an unlawful act, or defraud or harm another and there is an interruption or impairment of governmental operations or public communication, transportation, or supply of water, gas, or other public or utility service, then the offense is a Class B felony, punishable as provided by law. - (4) If any violation results in a victim expenditure of greater than one hundred thousand dollars (\$100,000), or if the committed offense causes physical injury to any person who is not involved in the act, then the offense is a Class A felony, punishable as provided by law. - (5) If any violation relates to access to an Alabama Criminal Justice Information Center information system or to data regulated under the authority of the Alabama Criminal Justice Information Center Commission, the offense is a Class B felony, punishable as provided by law.
-Misuse of each
+- (8) Giving a password, identifying code, personal identification number, debit card number, bank account number, or other confidential information about a computer security system to another person without the consent of the person using the computer security system to restrict access to a computer, computer network, computer system, or data. - (b) (1) Except as otherwise provided in this subsection, the offense of computer tampering is a Class A misdemeanor, punishable as provided by law. - (2) If the actor's intent is to obtain a benefit, or defraud or harm another, the offense is a Class C felony, punishable as provided by law. - (3) If any violation results in a victim expenditure of greater than two thousand five hundred dollars (\$2,500), or if there is an interruption or impairment of governmental operations or public communication, transportation, or supply of water, gas, or other public or utility service, then the offense is a Class B felony, punishable as provided by law. - (4) If any violation results in a victim expenditure of greater than one hundred thousand dollars (\$100,000), or if the committed offense causes physical injury to any person who